Hand sanitizers are supposed to protect your

 you touch.
 There are simple solutions to avoid this double whammy of toxins.

-Just like with so many of the skin care products on store shelves, hand sanitizers contain a mix of chemicals, such as parabens and fragrance, that can cause cancer, are toxic to your organs and are endocrine disrupters.
+Just like with so many other skin care products on store shelves, hand sanitizers contain a mix of chemicals, such as parabens and fragrance, that can cause cancer, are toxic to your organs and are endocrine disrupters.

 The antibacterial agent triclosan is the most notorious chemical in sanitizers.
 Because it is an endocrine disrupter and a carcinogen, it has been replaced in many sanitizers by alcohol.